 - did not complete enough SACE subjects at high school

 - are a mature-aged student that did not meet mature-age university entry requirements (assessed case-by-case).

-Students can commence at SAIBT after year 11 or year 12, with a low or no ATAR result.
-After the SAIBT Diploma, students can apply to their chosen UniSA Bachelor program via SATAC, or if you were issued with a packaged offer you will simply transfer between SAIBT and UniSA.
+Students can commence at SAIBT after Year 11 or Year 12, with a low or no ATAR result.
+After the SAIBT Diploma, you can apply to your preferred UniSA Bachelor program via SATAC, or if you were issued with a packaged offer you will simply transfer between SAIBT and UniSA.
 This process will be explained in detail to you during your last trimester with us.

 Admission to Diploma of Engineering/degree packages

-To avoid needing to study additional Diploma Stage 1 subjects, students will need to have completed SACE Stage 2 Mathematical Studies, Specialist Mathematics and Physics.
+To avoid needing to study additional Diploma Stage 1 subjects, you will need to provide evidence that you completed SACE Stage 2 Mathematical Studies, Specialist Mathematics and Physics.

 Deferments can be processed by contacting SAIBT directly.

 SAIBT Diploma programs provide direct entry with credit into a wide range of UniSA degree programs and are an ideal alternative means of entry for students who are otherwise ineligible to enter university.